OUR MISSION. OUR VISION. OUR VALUES.

 OUR VISION

-The Travis Central Appraisal District will act in agreement with the highest principals of professional conduct, ethics, accountability, efficiency, openness, skill, and integrity.
+The Travis Central Appraisal District will act in agreement with the highest principles of professional conduct, ethics, accountability, efficiency, openness, skill, and integrity.
 We approach our activities with a deep sense of purpose and responsibility to ensure fairness and equality for all taxpayers of Travis County while striving to be the premier CAD in the state by being an innovative and knowledgeable workforce.

 OUR VALUES